haithamcz/OpenLibTestGradle/README.md

-The automation BDD Framework for the testing of web applications and REST APi using Cucumber, and Selenium WebDriver with TestNG and okhttp3.
+The automation BDD Framework for the testing of web applications and REST APi using Cucumber, and Selenium WebDriver with TestNG and okhttp3. the test will open https://openlibrary.org/ and set the language to english, then search for a book and get the author value then connect the openlib backend api and call the author api for specific author and check the results matches to what was found on the UI.
 This framework consists of:-

 - Cucumber Java- 7.6.0